MMA-HHG/MMA/README.md

 For reading, it should be easy. ** R/W may occur simultaneously in in the MPI loop.
 Separate I/O at the instant or ensure it will work (R/W from independent datasets may be fine???). https://support.hdfgroup.org/HDF5/Tutor/selectsimple.html

+2) Actual construction does some prparations within 1 TDSE simulation, it is desirable to separate preparations and core propagation, it's then more versatile for the MPI-calling.
+2.solution) pass all by reference and pre-allocate all necessary in main.

+3) The code is inconsistent.
+SOme outputs from the first version are listed as independent variables and not encapsulated in structures.
+Fix it.

-2) we get rid of mutexes and use rather parallel acces to files all the time.
+4) we get rid of mutexes and use rather parallel acces to files all the time.
-2.develop) it seems that many-readers many-writers would be possible by HDF5 parallel since we will not modify the file much.
+4.develop) it seems that many-readers many-writers would be possible by HDF5 parallel since we will not modify the file much.
 However, we may also try stick with independent files and eventually https://stackoverflow.com/questions/49851046/merge-all-h5-files-using-h5py https://portal.hdfgroup.org/display/HDF5/Collective+Calling+Requirements+in+Parallel+HDF5+Applications
 </pre>